Skip to content

 Workit

 Workit wraps Web Workers in a clean, fully typed async API.
-Define a task function once, and Workit handles worker creation, message passing, timeouts, cancellation, and pooling.
-It falls back to main-thread execution when workers are unavailable (server-side rendering (SSR), tests).
+Define a task function once and workit handles worker creation, queuing, timeouts, cancellation, and pooling.

 Installation